binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 ###Getting a Binokula Tenant
 A Binokula Tenant is your dedicated area for publishing, hosting and managing access to your report content.
-Only organizations who wish to share and control access to report need a tenant.
+Only organizations who wish to share and control access to reports need a tenant.
 If you are expecting to just access reports in Binokula, you will need to be added as a user on a tenant.

 If you are an organization who wishes to get a trial tenant, please contact <sales@binokula.com>.